Line a 9-inch x 9-inch square pan with parchment paper. Lightly oil the paper with cooking spray or coconut oil. Set aside.

 Remove the pan from the freezer and pour the melted chocolate all over the bar.

 Spread the chocolate using a greased spatula until all the bar is coated with the melted chocolate

 Return the pan to the freezer for 10 minutes or until the chocolate layer is set.
 Then, refrigerate for 1 hour before slicing.

-Remove from the fridge and wait for 5 minutes before cutting to avoid the chocolate top layer to crack.
+Remove from the fridge and wait for 5 minutes before cutting to prevent the chocolate top layer from cracking.

-If you can, warm the blade of your knife under a flame or boiling water (dry in a towel) and cut into 12 squares.
-The warm blade will cut the chocolate layer easily avoiding the layer to break in pieces.
+If you can, warm the blade of your knife under a flame or boiling water (dry in a towel) and cut the bars into 12 squares.
+The warm blade will cut the chocolate layer easily, preventing the layer from breaking into pieces.